“You look nice.” She said, as If forced to do so.

 After just a few seconds our mom walked in the room, turning on the light as she opened the door.
 I remember looking at her and thinking she looked so pretty.
 She always wore beautiful clothes and got her hair straightened every week at the salon; except her hair was already straight to begin with.

 That day she wore a plum tight dress and black leather heels, with a black duster coat.
 Her lips plumped and painted carefully with gloss, her eyes big and brown surrounded by long bits of eyelash hairs which could almost double as a fan.
 Outside of our walls, she lived a different life.
 I could tell by the way she’d talk on the phone to her real estate clients.
-She used words like “exquisite” and “charming” and when asked about us, she’d almost sounds like a loving mother.
+She used words like “exquisite” and “charming” and when asked about us, she’d almost sound like a loving mother.
 She’d say we did amazing and brag about how much of a big help we were.
 Except we weren’t helping, we were obeying her harsh rules.

 Every day, we’d clean the house from top to bottom, we’d do laundry and each take turns with dinner and dishes.
 We were only fifteen at the time but our hands looked like they’d been through years of hard labor.